lawrie-sm/yac/README.md

 Yet Another CLI app for ChatGPT.

+Uses the streaming output, and supports text files as prompt inputs.
+Chats maintain persistent context, similar to the web app.

 ### Installation

 Your OpenAI API key needs to be set in your environment as OPENAI_API_KEY.